theam/aday-ondemand-loop/docs/guide/content/admin/configuration.md

-# Admin Guide
+# Configuration

-This guide describes how to configure the OnDemand Loop application using environment variables and YAML configuration files.
-The application's configuration is managed through the `ConfigurationSingleton` class, which provides a centralized interface for accessing all configurable properties.

-Each property is defined with sensible defaults and can be overridden in one of two ways:

-1. **Environment Variables** — Loaded from `.env` files or system-level environment variables.
-2. **YAML Files** — Located in `/etc/loop/config/loop.d` by default.
+This section covers all the core system settings that control how OnDemand Loop operates in your environment.
 The configuration system uses the `ConfigurationProperty` abstraction to define properties with specific types (e.g., `path`, `integer`, `boolean`).
 These properties are then exposed as methods on the global `Configuration` object, allowing the rest of the application to access them consistently.

-This guide documents each configuration property, including its purpose, default value, and expected type.
-It is intended for system administrators deploying or managing OnDemand Loop.

 ### Setting Configuration Values